-NAICS SUBSECTORS: 445--food and beverage stores; 446--health and personal care stores; 448--clothing and clothing accessories stores; 451-- sporting goods, hobby, musical instrument, and book stores; 452--general merchandise stores; 522--credit intermediation and related activities; 524-- insurance carriers and related activities; 541--professional, scientific, and technical services; 561--administrative and support services; 611--educational services; 621--ambulatory health care services; 622--hospitals; 623--nursing and residential care facilities; 624-- social assistance; 721-accommodation; 722--food services and drinking places; 812--personal and laundry services; 813--religious, grant making, civic
+NAICS SUBSECTORS: 445--food and beverage stores; 446--health and personal care stores; 448--clothing and clothing accessories stores; 451-sporting goods, hobby, musical instrument, and book stores; 452--general merchandise stores; 522--credit intermediation and related activities; 524-- insurance carriers and related activities; 541--professional, scientific, and technical services; 561--administrative and support services; 611-educational services; 621--ambulatory health care services; 622--hospitals; 623--nursing and residential care facilities; 624--social assistance; 721-accommodation; 722--food services and drinking places; 812--personal and laundry services; 813--religious, grant making, civic

 Table 1 shows the NAICS industry subsector codes ranked number one for the two age groups that appear in Table 1-the first column reading from left to right.
-For both age groups of women, the NAICS industry subsector code 722 (food services and drinking places) is ranked first.
-Industry subsector codes 448, 451, and 446 (health and personal care stores) only appear in the top ten industries for women ages 19-24.
-Industry subsector codes 623 (nursing and residential care facilities), 522, and 622 (hospitals) only appear in the top ten industries for women ages 25-34.
-This indicates that both age groups share 70% of the top industries listed in Prince George's County.
+For the 19-24 age group, the NAICS industry subsector code 722 (food services and drinking places) is ranked first, while it is ranked second for the 25-34 age group of women.
+Industry subsector codes 448 (clothing and clothing accessories stores) and 446 (health and personal care stores) only appear in the top ten industries for women ages 19-24.
+Industry subsector codes 623 (nursing and residential care facilities) and 622 (hospitals) only appear in the top ten industries for women ages 25-34.
+This indicates that both age groups share 80% of the top industries listed in Prince George's County.